Perhaps you’re tasked with rolling out a major software change in your organization, or you’re about to migrate all your documents to a new system.

 Develop a tailored plan early

 Start with the end in mind.
 Each hour of effective training equals five hours to the employing organization, according to Gartner.
-This is down to well-trained end users getting to the required skill level in a quarter of the time, spending less time correcting errors and needing less support from co-workers or helpdesks.
+This is down to well-trained end users getting to the required skill level in a quarter of the time, spending less time correcting errors, and needing less support from co-workers or helpdesks.

-Be clear about what the business expects from the training, for instance, that everybody uses the same document management system, and what the employee will gain from it.
+Be clear about what the business outcomes are from the training, for instance, that everybody uses the same document management system, and what the employee will gain from it.
 A system is only as good as the people who use it.
 If you’re after ideas on how to best train your staff, have a look here.
 Scalable training methods are great because they allow you to use the same method to train a small number of people for new onboardings as well as apply to a company-wide roll out with new software.

 Secure resources